Zhenyu0521/Udacity-A-B-Testing-Final-Project/README.md

 * **Gross conversion:** number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin = 0.01)
 * **Retention:** number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin = 0.01)
-* **Net conversion:** number of user-ids to remain enrolled past the 14-dayboundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin = 0.0075)
+* **Net conversion:** number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin = 0.0075)

 ### 2.3 Measuing Variability